-You may not know the name Dominique Ansel, but you’ve probably heard of his most famous creation.
-Dominique Ansel invented the “Cronut”, a cross between a doughnut and a croissant.
+You may not know the name Dominique Ansel, but you've probably heard of his most famous creation.
+Dominique Ansel invented the "Cronut", a cross between a doughnut and a croissant.
 Prior to the Cronut, Ansel was known for The DKA, a flaky, buttery pastry about the size of a muffin.
-I actually prefer the DKA to the Cronut.
+I actually prefer the DKA (Dominique's Kouign Amann) to the Cronut.
+The DKA is less sweet and has a flakier texture.
+Here's a picture of my latest.

 Fancy French pastries aside, it recently came to my attention that there is a Dominique Ansel Banana Bread.
 So even though I have at least 900 other banana bread recipes, I had to try Dominique Ansel's take on this American favorite.

-It’s good!
-With 2 cups of sugar and 2 cups of flour, its proportions are a little different than other banana bread recipes and it is fairly sweet.
-It also doesn’t rise as high or dome, yet it still has a uniform and not-too-crumbly texture, so it slices neatly.
-And finally, it doesn’t call for vanilla, so the flavor you get is a a pretty clean mix of banana and nutmeg.
+It's good!
+With 2 cups of sugar and 2 cups of flour, its proportions are a little different than other banana bread recipes.
+And it's very sweet!
+Also, it doesn't rise high or dome, yet it still has a uniform and not-too-crumbly texture, so it slices neatly.
+And finally, it doesn't call for vanilla, so the flavor you get is a a pretty clean mix of banana and nutmeg.

 You can make it as one large banana bread, or if you have about 6 mini loaf pans, you can make a bunch and share with friends.